 Surface water and groundwater sources that are within the same local watershed and aquifer of the buildings' (or campus') water supply.
-Local watersheds are considered in hydrologic unit group 12.
+Local watersheds are considered to be in hydrologic unit group 12.
 Learn more about watershed boundaries.

-The amount of water collected from the building systems, such as green infrastructure and on-site treated wastewater, and is returned back to the original water source over the course of a year.
+The amount of water collected from the building systems, such as green infrastructure and on-site treated wastewater, and returned back to the original water source over the course of a year.